 Etiology, Epidemiology, and Transmission

 Diverse immunologic and serologic types of B anserina have been demonstrated in many areas.
 Recovery from one type confers solid immunity against the homologous types for ≥1 yr, but not against heterologous strains.
-Relapses, such as occur with some human Borrelia infections, are unknown in B anserina infection of birds; any reinfection can be attributed to a heterologous type.
+Relapses, reported for some human Borrelia infections, are unknown in B anserina infection of birds.
+Therefore, any reinfection can be attributed to a heterologous type.

-Marked enlargement and mottling of the spleen is the most characteristic lesion.
 Signs are highly variable, depending on the virulence of the spirochete, and may be absent.
 Signs include listlessness, depression, somnolence, moderate to marked shivering, and increased thirst.
 Ruffled feathers, anemia, and pale combs can be noticed as well, and inappetence can lead to reduced weight.
 Young birds are affected more severely than older ones.
 During the initial stages of the disease, there is usually a green or yellow diarrhea with increased urates.
 The course of the disease is 1–2 wk.
 Mild strains are common.
-However, in many tick-infested geographic areas, morbidity can approach 100% and mortality may be 33–77%.
-Egg production in layers or breeders may be reduced by 5–10%, with a higher number of small eggs.
+However, in many tick-infested geographic areas, morbidity can approach 100% and mortality may be 33%–77%.
+Egg production in layers or breeders may be reduced by 5%–10%, with a higher number of small eggs.

-An enlarged spleen with petechial or ecchymotic hemorrhages, not unlike spleens in marble spleen disease of pheasants (see Hemorrhagic Enteritis/Marble Spleen Disease), is present.
+The spleen is enlarged, with petechial or ecchymotic hemorrhages, appearing dark or mottled.
 However, a contrasting situation may be seen in Mongolian pheasants, in which the spleen is reported to be small and pale.
 Occasionally, the liver may be swollen and contain focal areas of necrosis.
 Kidneys may be enlarged and pale.
 A green, catarrhal enteritis is common.

-Diagnosis depends on demonstration of Borrelia in the blood, either as actively motile during darkfield microscopy, or as stained spirochetes in Giemsa-stained blood smears.
+Diagnosis depends on demonstration of Borrelia in the blood, either as actively motile during darkfield microscopy, as stained spirochetes in Giemsa-stained blood smears, or by PCR.
 In young birds, the Borrelia may reach vast numbers per oil-immersion field and persist for several days.
 Older birds usually have low numbers of Borrelia that are detected only with difficulty, or not at all, and that persist for only 1–2 days.
-Anemia is common and results in increased numbers of immature RBCs are noticed due to the anemia.
+Increased numbers of immature RBCs are noticed due to the anemia.
 Silver staining can be used to demonstrate the bacteria in tissues.

-Agar-gel diffusion and various serologic tests have been described but are of questionable value due to diverse serotypes that exist in some localities.
+Agar-gel diffusion and various serologic tests have been described but are of questionable value because of the diverse serotypes that exist in some localities.
 Specific agglutinins clump the spirochetes in successively larger clumps during the terminal stages of the disease.
-Agglutinationlysis then begins to disintegrate these clumps, and spirochetal degradation products are liberated, which may result in pyrexia.
+Agglutination lysis then begins to disintegrate these clumps, and spirochetal degradation products are liberated, which may result in pyrexia.
 Death occurs most often 1–3 days after Borrelia disappear from the bloodstream.
 Spirochetal antibodies are readily detected in yolks of eggs laid by infected hens.